rbowsley/lamplighthelp/source/16-12-2_Global_Settings-_Data_to_Store.markdown

 #### Do you want to allow adding new service user profiles from {{work}}, {{referral}} etc. records, even if you have profile essential fields enabled (see previous tab)?

-   If you have specified essential fields that must be completed when adding profiles, it is not usually possible to create new profiles from within a {{work}}, {{referral}} or {{outcome}} record.
+   If you have specified essential fields that must be completed when adding profiles, it is not usually possible to create them profiles from within a {{work}}, {{referral}} or {{outcome}} record.
 This is because profiles created in this way will not have the essential fields completed was you add them.

    Enabling this option will mean that profiles can be created in the attendance table of {{activity}} records even though they will not have all the essential information completed at that time.